 Business partners and friends, Hasina and Marco, are building 3 villas in Pererenan.
 We sat down with them to find out about their projects and why they chose to build in Bali.
-You can follow their projects at Casa Tropis and Villa Zephyr Bali
+You can follow their projects at Casa Tropis and Zephyr Beach House Bali

 Where are you from and what do you do?